bpptkg/bmaclient/README.md

 # bmaclient

 The bmaclient is official BPPTKG Monitoring API (BMA) Python client.
-It can be used to fetch various monitoring data from BMA webservice using Python.
+It can be used to fetch various monitoring data from BMA web services using Python.

 ## Installation